 The DSM will work in three areas (‘pillars’).

 The first of these is the goal of creating better access for consumers and businesses to digital goods and services across Europe.
 Of particular note to outsourcers will be the objectives of:

-- A rulebook which enables easier cross-border e-commerce.
+- A rulebook that enables easier cross-border e-commerce.
 This will include legislation on the harmonisation of contracts and consumer protection, and may affect the services provided by outsourcing operations in foreign countries within the EU

 - Reducing the burden on businesses from differing VAT regimes

 The second pillar is aimed at creating a level playing field for digital networks and innovative services to flourish.
 While this includes an overhaul of EU telecoms rules, it will also be aimed at:

 - The reinforcement of trust and security in digital services, especially in the areas of handling personal data

 - A partnership with industry in the area of technology and online network security